bestia-dev/cargo_crev_web/README.md

 The basis of cargo-crev is a list of trusted individuals.
 For the web it would be a broader number of people to achieve more understanding in the community.
 The same machine will have the web server and the git repository for cargo-crev.

+## crates.io and lib.rs

+A similar web page is also created by @Kornelski at <https://lib.rs/crates/num-traits/crev>.
+lib.rs is an alternative index to crates.io.
+Crates.io is official rust-lang server, focused more on the trusted storage of crates.
+It does near to nothing for searching a crate.
+Lib.rs is more focused on making easier to find a crate in a category.
+The code is still stored on crates.io.
+So the trust of authenticity of the code is high.

 ## warp